Chigg/Chigg.github.io/about.md

 permalink: /about/
 ---
 # About Me
-I'm a 23 year old recent graduate from the University of Texas.
+I'm a recent graduate from the University of Texas.
 I'm passionate about improving my programming skills and learning about the impact the technology we use daily has on our society.
-One day I hope to contribute solutions to many of the worlds problems, but first, I have to get the knack for blogging.
+One day I hope to contribute solutions to many of the worlds problems, but first, I have to expand my toolset.

 I started this blog in order to provide the important contextual background for some of my projects.
-Context is an important concept in sociology.
+Context is an very necessary concept in sociology.
 It gives us the ability to interpret our data.
-With that said, below I've written a little about my motivations below, in order to provide my perspective for the forthcoming blog posts.
+With that said; below I've written a little about my motivations in order to provide my perspective for the forthcoming blog posts.

 ## Why Sociology and Computer Science?